Squidyu/github-trending/README.md

 ## Python

+* 【2025-02-04】[HITsz-TMG / FilmAgent](https://github.com/HITsz-TMG/FilmAgent) - Resources of our paper "FilmAgent: A Multi-Agent Framework for End-to-End Film Automation in Virtual 3D Spaces".
+New versions in the making!
+* 【2025-02-04】[agno-agi / agno](https://github.com/agno-agi/agno) - Agno is a lightweight framework for building multi-modal Agents
+* 【2025-02-04】[Blaizzy / mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.
 * 【2025-02-01】[QwenLM / Qwen2.5-Math](https://github.com/QwenLM/Qwen2.5-Math) - A series of math-specific large language models of our Qwen2 series.
 * 【2025-02-01】[volcengine / verl](https://github.com/volcengine/verl) - veRL: Volcano Engine Reinforcement Learning for LLM
 * 【2025-01-31】[aws-samples / bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway) - OpenAI-Compatible RESTful APIs for Amazon Bedrock